GSA/piv-guides/pages/piv_app_int_models.md

 - The application must map users' PIV credential to application accounts
 - Thereis high development LOE for the application, and no ICAM development involvement

-# Authorization (AuthZ) Application Integration Options
+# *Authorization (AuthZ) Application Integration Options

-Ther are three approaches to authorization worth noting:
+There are three approaches to authorization worth noting:

 - Role assignment within application with identical (1-1) userID mapping
 - Role assignment within the application mapped to different userID